nBlocksStudioNodes/nblocks_stepper/README.md

 ### Gcode commands
 For more complex use-cases, Gcodes G0 and G1 are implemeted for input 2 (Schematic pin 2).

-### Stall Detection
+### Motion impementation
-By configuring registers `TCOOLTHRS` and `GCONF`, the TMC2130 DIAG1 pin is set to signal the Stall condition.
-The microprocessor pin connected to TMC2130 STALL pin is configured to create an interrupt.
+The SteppingCounter is set for the desired number of steps.
-A Timer is set to the desired stepping frequency.
-A Timer ISR is attached to the Timer.
-The Timer_ISR pulses the STEP-Pin and increments a SteppingCounter.
-The DIAG1 Interrupt ISR Stops the Timer (this stops the movement) and Captures the SteppingCounter value to a StallPosition parameter.
+A Motion_Timer is set to the desired stepping frequency.
+A Motion_Timer ISR is attached to the Motion_Timer.
+The Motion_Timer ISR pulses the pinSTEP for a single step and decrements the SteppingCounter by 1.
+When the SteppingCounter reaches value 0 the Motion_Timer is stopped and the motion stops

+### Stop_Detection
-The next endFrame, outputs the StallPosition to the Node output creating a stall event.
+The microprocessor pin assigned for pinSTOP *is connected to an endStop microswitch*, and  is configured to create an interrupt.
+The pinSTOP ISR stops the Timer (this stops the movement) and Captures the SteppingCounter value to a StopPosition parameter.
+The next endFrame, outputs the StopPosition to the Node output, creating a Stop event.

+### Stall_Detection
+By configuring tmc2130 registers `TCOOLTHRS` and `GCONF` via SPI, the TMC2130 DIAG1 pin is set to signal the Stall condition.
+The microprocessor pin assigned for pinSTOP is *connected to TMC2130 DIAG1 pin*.
+Then when the TMC2130 detects and signals a Stall, the responce is as in the Stop_Detection

 ### Accessing TMC2130 Registers
 Registers are accesed with 40bit SPI transactions, sending a 40 bit command and getting back 40 bit status.